gojkovicmatija99/Mini-web-framework/README.md

 The idea is to achieve inversion of control (IOC) starting from the controller attribute.
 The logic that will initialize the controllers and all their dependencies needs to be separated into a separate class - DI Engine.
 Dependency initialization will occur on controller attributes annotated with @Autowired.
 Also, there is a possibility that the dependency itself has attributes (other dependencies) annotated with @Autowired.
 In that case, we will have to solve them recursively - starting from the bottom of the tree.
 We have two instances of initializing attributes annotated with @Autowired.
-To implement dependency injection, the following annotations need to be provided: @Autowired, @Bean, @Service, @Component and @Qualifier.
-The Autowired annotation is used to mark all the attributes of the class that you want to be injected during the initialization of the controller / other dependency.

 #### Dependency Container
 When initializing a dependency, the specific type to be instantiated may not be known because the interface was used.
 Dependency Container is a structure in which we will be able to register a specific implementation (class) for an interface.